 Boogie Woogie Bugle Boy of Company B by the Andrews Sisters was released on the 2nd of January , 1941.
 That was long after the start of the war in 1939.
 So granny must have been living at Hald Manor during the earlier part of WW2.

-On the 9th of April, 1940, the German army – the most powerful in every way – walked in and pretty much took over Denmark.
+On the 9th of April, 1940, the German army walked in and pretty much took over Denmark.
 Rather than even try to resist, which would have been a blood bath, the government had little choice but to throw their hands up and agree, but under certain terms.
-Strategically the Nazis were more interested in Norway, because it produced large amounts of iron ore, which they wanted to supply their war machine.
+Strategically the Nazis were more interested in Norway, because it produced large amounts of iron ore, which they wanted, to supply their war machine.
 So – the Germans wanted control of the airfield of Aalborg, which was the nearest to the coast of Norway, in order to launch an invasion there.
 The Danish King, Christian X, managed to negotiate a deal to retain democracy and the rule of the Danish as long as they kept the resistance in check and didn’t allow them to cause too much trouble.

 The other important event that ratcheted up tensions in occupied Denmark was that on the 28th of September, 1943, Georg Ferdinand Duckwitz – a German diplomat – secretly informed the Danish resistance that the Nazis were about to start rounding up and deporting Danish Jews.
 The government and the Danes were not about to let that happen without a fight.